 Question IDL field Example

-What device type is this? device_type "pluto"
+What device type is this? device_type "adalm_pluto"

 Which values can clients read? getters get_rx_lo becomes sdr.rx_lo